All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

-In this section we prove (essentially model-theoretic) Theorem~\ref{mainthm} which gives a description of the homogenisation of classes $\Forb(\F)$.
-This extends the construction in~\cite{Hubicka2013} for the case of regular infinite families $\mathcal F$ and particularly for families without an upper bound on the size of minimal separating cuts (completing our techniques to all classes with a precompact homogenisation).
+In this section we prove the essentially model-theoretic Theorem~\ref{mainthm} which gives an explicit homogenisation of classes $\Forb(\F)$.
+This extends the construction in~\cite{Hubicka2013} for the case of regular infinite families $\mathcal F$ and particularly for families without an upper bound on the size of minimal separating cuts (thus completing our techniques to all classes with a precompact homogenisation).
 Note also that we use homomorphism-embeddings, instead of homomorphisms.
-By the use of the maximal lifts (introduced in~\cite{Hubicka2009}) we not only simplify the argument of~\cite{Hubicka2013}, but more importantly, obtain the existentially complete homogenising lift.
-This, in turn, gives a lift property of the resulting Ramsey lift.
-All in all this part may be seen as an elaboration of~\cite{Hubicka2009, Hubicka2013, Hartman2014}.
+Thanks to the use of maximal lifts we not only simplify the argument of~\cite{Hubicka2013}, but more importantly, we obtain an existentially complete homogenising lift, which, in turn, gives the lift property of the resulting Ramsey lift.
+We also, for the first time in this context, consider functions.
+All in all, this part may be seen as a generalisation of~\cite{Hubicka2009, Hubicka2013, Hartman2014}.

-We will make use and find it useful to single out the following simple (geometrical) observation about the neighbourhood and components in relational structures. \begin{observation} Let $\str{A}_1$ be a component of a connected structure $\str{A}$ with cut $R$.
-Then the neighbourhood $N_\str{A}(A_1)$ is a subset of $R$.
-Moreover $N_\str{A}(A_1)$ is a cut and $\str{A}_1$ is one of the components of $\str{A}$ with cut $N_\str{A}(A_1)$. \end{observation} \begin{proof}Obvious.\end{proof}